Gebov/master-thesis/text-software.md

 <p align="justify">Client-side applications must be fast and small in size.
 With eternal dependencies this gets difficult to achieve as most of them come pre-bundled and cannot be shrunk.
 [Webpack][2] takes care of this by traversing through the required and using the method 'tree-shaking' excludes the code that is not needed.
 It can be integrated with typescript to provide minification and bundling of the client-side code.</p>

 ### Kendo grid
-<p align="justify">There are third-party components[ref] that provide a grid view.
+<p align="justify">There are third-party components that provide a grid view.
 The benefit of using such components is that they have some functionality that is very usefull - filtering, sorting and pagination[ref] of data.
-One such component is the kendo grid component[ref].
+One such component is the [kendo grid component][13].
 It is rich in functionality and can be reused in several views of this application.</p>

 TODO:
 Server side